Overview

 Event Tracking

-object to structure and send event information from your app to Trackier servers.
+The SDK provides an Event object to structure and send event information from your app to servers.
 Events can be triggered by user actions, such as button clicks, and support both built-in and custom configurations.

 1. Built-in Events